YellowLineParking/Appy.Configuration/README.md

 #### First Time access

 Execute the next command to signin to 1Password using the CLI.
 ```
-op signin yourorg.1password.com user@yourorg.com
+op signin <yourorg.1password.com> <email-address> <secret_key>
 ```

-It will ask for your secret key and your password.
-You can get the first one from your 1Password Desktop or Mobile App.
+You can get all these data from your 1Password Desktop or Mobile App account details.

+Then, it will ask for your password.

 #### Later time access